Chinese characters look complicated, but they’re mostly made up of smaller simpler characters.

 Burning down the house

-I looked up 谢, 你, and the rest, and found that those characters are just phonetic.
-Those composite character bits were not chosen for their meaning, just their sound.
+I got a Chinese dictionary to find out the meaning behind the words I was learning.
+I looked up many of the characters I knew, and found that many of them are just phonetic.
+Those composite character bits were not chosen for their meaning, just their sound!

 One day you ride your bike instead of taking the bus.
 That day your usual bus gets into a big accident.
 What does it mean?